Frequently Asked Questions

 NCPA/VCA authorizes certain nongovernmental organizations to conduct a fingerprint based national Criminal History Record Check to determine an individual's fitness to care for the safety and well-being of children, the elderly and people with disabilities.
 This Federal Act allows organizations, designated as a "Qualified Entity", to make a fitness determination based on the National Criminal History Record Information provided by the FBI through the Illinois State Police.
 There are specific criteria that "Qualified Entities" must adherer to in order to obtain FBI Criminal History Record Information pursuant to the NCPA/VCA.

-The Knox County Sheriff's Department can only take Fee Applicant prints if the organization or business has first established an account with the Illinois State Police Bureau of Identification.
-Once a Fee Applicant account has been established, the Knox County sheriff's Department will assess a $10.00 fee for taking the Live Scan fingerprints.
+The Knox County Sheriff's Office can only take Fee Applicant prints if the organization or business has first established an account with the Illinois State Police Bureau of Identification.
+Once a Fee Applicant account has been established, the Knox County Sheriff's Office will assess a $10.00 fee for taking the Live Scan fingerprints.
 Live Scan is an inkless process by which the fingerprints are electronically captured and transmitted to the FBI through the Illinois State Police Bureau of Identification.
 All other fees associated with Fee Applicant processing will be deducted from the user account by the Illinois State Police.

 Other questions can be directed to Jail Administrator Louis Glossip or Chief Brad Abernathy at (309) 345-3760.